FengD/project-geoloc/README.md

     `cd backend/question` then `npm install`
  * 3. Install upload image service.
     `cd backend/uploadImage` then `npm install`
+ * 4. Install chart service
+    `cd backend/chart` then `npm install`
- * 4. Install the frontend
+ * 5. Install the frontend
     `cd frontend/` then `npm install` then `bower install`
+ * 6. Initial all questions and an admin user
+    `in the root folder` then `mongo localhost/geoloc initial.js`

 ### Running
 ##### Ubuntu